symfony/symfony-docs/messenger.rst

 Unlike ``doctrine_transaction``, ``DoctrineDbalTransactionMiddleware`` doesn't flush any entity manager before committing: the handlers do it.

-They have no configuration shortcut yet, so register them as services and add their class name to the middleware list of the bus:
+They have no configuration shortcut yet, so register them as services first, then add their class name to the ``middleware`` list of the bus shown above, where the ``doctrine_*`` shortcuts are:

 .. code-block:: yaml